 github-wayback-recovery

-Recover deleted GitHub repository content, issues, PRs, and files using the Internet Archive's Wayback Machine APIs.
+Recover deleted GitHub repository content, issues, PRs, and files using Wayback Machine CDX API queries and web archive snapshots.

 Introduction